So, you’ve got a green thumb and want to try cultivating cannabis in Australia?

 THC (tetrahydrocannabinol) is the psychoactive cannabinoid found in high-THC marijuana that is responsible for the feeling of being high or stoned.

-While CBD is found in marijuana, it’s in much lower concentrations than hemp.
+While CBD is found in marijuana, it’s in much lower concentrations than in hemp.
 THC has been noted to help with conditions such as pain, nausea and low appetite, spasticity and glaucoma.

 Decoding Cannabis Species